yasserelmzoudi/Breakout-Game/doc/PLAN.md

 #### Block Ideas

- * A block that takes multiple hits to break.
+ * A block that takes multiple hits to break

- * Block 2
+ * A block that drops a random power up with a certain probability

- * Block 3
+ * A block that cannot be destroyed

 #### Power Up Ideas

- * A multi-ball power-up.
+ * A multi-ball power-up

- * Extended paddle.
+ * An extended paddle

- * Power Up 3
+ * A sticky paddle

 #### Cheat Key Ideas

- * Spawn in extra balls.
+ * Spawn in extra balls

- * Infinite lives.
+ * Infinite lives

- * Cheat Key 3
+ * Skip to a level

- * Cheat Key 4
+ * Take away a life

 #### Level Descriptions